wuxxin/infra-shared/examples/safe/README.md

 # Safe - Fedora-CoreOS on Raspberry Pi Appliance

-Showcase: a self-updating encrypted storage appliance,
+Showcase: a self-updating rolling release encrypted storage appliance,

 with container, compose and nspawn example in < 600 lines, < 1500 words easy to read code